Racism in Portugal: Notable incidents of racism

 In an incident on February 5, 2015, eighteen police officers (PSP) tortured and beat a group of youths of African descent.
 The police officers originally lied about what had occurred, but a two-year investigation by the National Counterterrorism Unit (UNCT) and Public Ministry (MP) uncovered what had occurred.
-The MP concluded that the incident began with an arbitrary and violent arrest of a young man Bruno Lopes in a suburb of Lisbon, Amadora.
+The MP concluded that the incident began with an arbitrary and violent arrest of a young man named Bruno Lopes in a suburb of Lisbon, Amadora.
 Despite not resisting arrest, he was subject to racial slurs, and was beaten violently.
 As a result, 6 individuals (including mediators of youth associations who act as informal liaisons between members of the community and police) went to inquire about the arrest status of Bruno Lopes.
 Unprovoked, the MP found that police brutally attacked the 6 individuals, and used a number of racial slurs.
 The attack included physical beatings as well as the individuals being shot with rubber bullets.
 One police officer was reported to have said, "They're all going to die, you f*cking blacks."
 The 6 individuals were then detained for two days, during which beatings and torture continued.
 Much of the torture was explicitly motivated by racial hatred.
 One officer was reported to have said "You do not know how I hate your race, I want to exterminate you all from this land, you have to deport yourself, and if I told you, you would all be sterilized."
 Another said, "You're going to disappear, you, your race and your shitty neighborhood!"
 The two days of beatings reportedly left blood all over the floor, which investigators reported observing as members of the police station attempted to clean up the floor "stained red".
-Originally the internal inspection authority of the police had found no evidence of mistreatment, but the investigation by UNCT and MP demonstrated that this was categorically untrue.
+Originally, the internal inspection authority of the police had found no evidence of mistreatment, but the investigation by UNCT and MP demonstrated that this was categorically untrue.

 As of 7 September 2017, it does not appear that any of the 18 officers have faced criminal justice for their actions.
 4 of the 18 officers continue to work in the same police station.
 Others have left the station but it does not appear to be as a result of any penalty for their actions.

 In March 2020, a Portuguese court found three border force officers guilty of fatally beating a Ukrainian man detained at Lisbon Airport, in a case that has led the government to break up the country’s immigration service (SEF).
 Ihor Homenyuk, 42, died two days after being held on arrival.
 He slowly suffocated after being left alone, face down on the floor with several broken ribs, his hands cuffed behind his back and legs taped together, said a doctor who carried out the autopsy.